lucyneee/ex_porfolio/README.md

 # Data Scientist

-# 🌟 My GitHub Portfolio

-Welcome to my GitHub portfolio!
-Here you'll find a collection of my projects, showcasing my skills and experience in software development, data science, and other technical fields.
+Welcome to my  portfolio!
+Here you'll find a collection of my projects, showcasing my skills and experience in data science, and other technical fields.

 ## 📂 Projects